andyruddh/main-folio/_pages/about.md

 ## music

 I am also an electronic music producer under the alias [Andy-Ruddh](https://soundcloud.com/andyruddh).
 My sounds consist of raw and hypnotic techno.
+My music has been supported by **Richie Hawtin**, a pioneer of this genre.

 You can find my discography [here](/fun/).